-The cumulative effect of all a Leader’s power translates into Coercive Power with their team, whether their team fully realizes it or not, they feel trapped, closed-down, they become self-protecting not exposing themselves, trying not to be noticed.
+The cumulative effect of all a Leader’s power translates into Coercive Power with their team, and whether their team fully realizes it or not, they feel trapped, closed-down, they become self-protecting, not exposing themselves, and trying not to be noticed.

 Signs Your Team Doesn’t Trust You May Be Subtle

 Sometimes it’s very subtle.
-It feels like the team is outgoing.
-Communicative, but your team instinctively know, what not to talk about, when not to disagree.
-And that it impacts the bottom line: resulting in business decisions that don’t take the full knowledge of the team into account, overlooked business strategies, underutilized ideas for new products and services, or for lack of process improvements.
+It feels like the team is outgoing and communicative.
+But your team instinctively knows what not to talk about and when not to disagree.
+This impacts the bottom line: resulting in business decisions that don’t take the full knowledge of the team into account, overlooked business strategies, underutilized ideas for new products and services, or for lack of process improvements.

 Do you get frustrated, lose your temper, and not realize you are the 800 Pound Gorilla that no one is going to disagree with?
-It’s only human.
-And, you tell yourself, they need to be pushed, I can make them do what I want them to do
+Do you tell yourself that they need to be pushed, that you can make them do what you want them to do?

-But, the next time you are in a Meeting, ask yourself: Am I the 800 Pound Gorilla in the Room?
+The next time you are in a meeting, ask yourself: Am I the 800 Pound Gorilla in the Room?
 Do I sit anywhere I want, get anything I want?